lquesada/voxatron-in-a-web/README.md

 Note:
 - This requires opening the html file through a web server (remote or local).
 It doesn't work by opening the local file directly with the browser.
 - Most of the (hacky) logic below is to alter the html file to run locally (and to hide e.g. name of the game cartridge).
+- This script doesn't use any data from the registered version of voxatron, nor does any sort of decompiling or reverse engineering.
+It just downloads the files used to play cartridges in lexaloffle.com bbs, which seem to be a player-only version of voxatron.

 Run sh generate.sh and it will generate the voxatron_player directory.
 Place it in a web server (e.g. start a local server) and open index.html from there.
 You can replace cartridge.png and thumbnail.png with any cartridge and thumbnail you want.